bhstark2/latency/report.md

 not this has any unconscious bias impact on teachers who have students on both low latency and high latency network connections.

-Low "glass to glass" delay for audio and video, are critical for a good user experience on a voice or video conference.
+Low glass-to-glass delay for audio and video, are critical for a good user experience on a voice or video conference.
 There are several things that contribute to this latency: